-Topics: Human Capital Management, Learning Management, HRMS, Workforce Management, digital technology, Work and Resource Management, Machine Learning and Cognitive Computing, Payroll Optimization, Total Compensation Management, candidate engagement
+Topics: digital technology, Machine Learning and Cognitive Computing, Human Capital Management, HRMS, Learning Management, Payroll Optimization, Total Compensation Management, Work and Resource Management, Workforce Management, candidate engagement

 Employee engagement has been a dominant theme in both human capital management (HCM) and the systems to manage it in recent years; lately (though not necessarily appropriately) it is a topic often equated with the notion of the employee experience.
 On a related point, Gallup’s annual employee engagement survey has consistently found the majority of today’s workforce to be disengaged, defined as “not enthusiastic or passionate about their work.”
 Interest in the degree to which HCM technology can improve employee engagement (or mitigate disengagement) now rivals the attention given to such perennial chief human resources officer (CHRO) concerns as attracting and retaining top talent and retooling the workforce.